nijoe1/fil-docs-local/networks/local-testnet/README.md

 source "$HOME/.cargo/env"
 ```

 5. Done!
-You can move on to the [Pre-build](#pre-build) section.
+You can move on to the [Pre-build](https://docs.filecoin.io/networks/local-testnet/set-up/#pre-build) section.
+{% endtab %}
 {% endtabs %}

 ### Pre-build

-Before we can build the Lotus binaries, there's some setup we need to do.
-We'll create the executable binaries within a new `~/lotus-devnet`.
+Before we can build the Lotus binaries, there’s some setup we need to do.
+We’ll create the executable binaries within a new `~/lotus-devnet`.

+{% tabs %}
-{% tabs title="MacOS Intel" %}
+{% tab title="MacOS Intel" %}
-1. Clone the repository:
+1. Clone the repository:\\

     ```shell
     git clone https://github.com/filecoin-project/lotus.git ~/lotus-devnet
     cd lotus
     ```
-2. Checkout to the latest stable branch:
+2. Checkout to the latest stable branch:\\

     ```shell
     git checkout releases
     ```
 3. Done!
-You can move on to the [Build](#build) section.
+You can move on to the [Build](https://docs.filecoin.io/networks/local-testnet/set-up/#build) section.
+{% endtab %}

 {% tab title="MacOS ARM" %}
-1. Clone the repository into a new `~/lotus-devnet` directory:
+1. Clone the repository into a new `~/lotus-devnet` directory:\\

     ```shell
     git clone https://github.com/filecoin-project/lotus.git ~/lotus-devnet
     cd ~/lotus-devnet
     ```
-2. Checkout to the latest stable branch:
+2. Checkout to the latest stable branch:\\

     ```shell
     git checkout releases
     ```
-3. Create the necessary environment variables to allow Lotus to run on M1 architecture:
+3. Create the necessary environment variables to allow Lotus to run on M1 architecture:\\

     ```shell
     export LIBRARY_PATH=/opt/homebrew/lib
     export FFI_BUILD_FROM_SOURCE=1
     export PATH="$(brew --prefix coreutils)/libexec/gnubin:/usr/local/bin:$PATH"
     ```
 4. Done!
-You can move on to the [Build](#build) section.
+You can move on to the [Build](https://docs.filecoin.io/networks/local-testnet/set-up/#build) section.
+{% endtab %}

 {% tab title="Ubuntu" %}
-1. Clone the repository into a new `~/lotus-devnet` directory:
+1. Clone the repository into a new `~/lotus-devnet` directory:\\

     ```shell
     git clone https://github.com/filecoin-project/lotus.git ~/lotus-devnet
     cd ~/lotus-devnet
     ```
-2. Checkout to the latest stable branch:
+2. Checkout to the latest stable branch:\\

     ```shell
     git checkout releases
     ```
-3. If your processor was released later than an AMD Zen or Intel Ice Lake CPU, enable the use of SHA extensions by adding these two environment variables:
+3. If your processor was released later than an AMD Zen or Intel Ice Lake CPU, enable the use of SHA extensions by adding these two environment variables:\\

     ```shell
     export RUSTFLAGS="-C target-cpu=native -g"
     export FFI_BUILD_FROM_SOURCE=1
     ```

+    \
-    If in doubt, ignore this command and move on to [the next section](#build).
+    If in doubt, ignore this command and move on to [the next section](https://docs.filecoin.io/networks/local-testnet/set-up/#build).
 4. Done!
-You can move on to the [Build](#build) section.
+You can move on to the [Build](https://docs.filecoin.io/networks/local-testnet/set-up/#build) section.
+{% endtab %}
 {% endtabs %}

 ### Build